Failure Modes of LLMs for Causal Reasoning on Narratives: Experiments with Synthetic Data

-As shown in Figure~\ref{fig:forward} (left), in the \emph{Forward} direction, a simple question prompting strategy asking causal questions (line labeled Forward Mean), naive CoT prompting (line labeled Forward-Chain Mean) where we ask the LLM to think step-by-step, and an In-Context Learning prompt (line labeled Forward-Context Mean) where we provide example narratives and causal answering all perform fairly well.
-This is in contrast to the \emph{Reverse} orientation when we look at the performance of the simple prompt (line labeled Reverse Mean), naive CoT prompt (line labeled Reverse-Chain Mean), and In-Context Learning prompt (line labeled Reverse-Context Mean).
-From this plot, we can note that naive COT prompting and In-Context Learning prompts do not seem to boost accuracy under our conditions.
-Perhaps more interestingly, we find that the way the LLM answers questions using the narratives is not consistent with the causal graph $G'$ that the LLM builds when asked to predict the underlying graph structure (see consistency plot in bottom of Figure \ref{fig:forward}, where consistency measures agreement between the answers of the LLM and $G'$).
-Additionally, the trend of those prompting strategies on the consistency plot for the \emph{Forward} orientation narratives (comparing performance to $G'$) mirrored their trend on the accuracy plot which compares performance to ground truth $G$ (left side).
+\paragraph{LLMs Rely on Event Ordering Across Prompting Strategies} As shown in Figure~\ref{fig:forward} (left), in the \emph{Forward} direction, standard QA, CoT, and In-Context prompts all perform very well.
+This is in contrast to the \emph{Reverse} orientation when we look at the performance of the standard QA, COT, and In-Context prompts.
+From this plot, we can see that naive COT and In-Context prompting do not seem to significantly boost accuracy under our conditions.
+Perhaps more interestingly, we find that the way the LLM answers questions using the narratives is not always consistent with the causal graph $G'$ that the LLM builds when asked to predict the underlying graph structure (see consistency plot in right side of Figure \ref{fig:forward}, where consistency measures agreement between the answers of the LLM and $G'$).
+In the \emph{Reverse} orientation, answers given by the extracted causal graph G' and the previously discussed prompting strategies seem to differ greatly.
+Additionally, the trend of those prompting strategies on the consistency plot for the \emph{Forward} orientation narratives (comparing performance to $G'$) mirrors their trend on the accuracy plot which compares performance to ground truth $G$ (left side).

-This led us to try using only $G'$ to answer causal questions and we found that it did significantly better in the \emph{Forward} direction than the other prompting strategies (line labeled Forward Graph Mean), while doing no better in the \emph{Reverse} direction (line labeled Reverse Graph Mean).
-In this case, once $G'$ is extracted by the LLM it is not given to the LLM again to answer questions (but rather used directly).

-When prompted to use the narrative and $G'$ (the LLM is given $G'$ in this case in the prompt) to answer questions for \emph{Forward} direction narratives, the accuracy again increases.
-This technique could be thought of as a type of CoT prompting strategy.
-In the Claude 3.5 Sonnet (Fig.~\ref{fig:param_2}), The LLM also does far better with the \emph{Forward} topological ordering than it does for the \emph{Reverse} ordering.
-For the \emph{Forward} ordering, the best performance again comes from using the extracted graph in concert with the narrative in the prompt.